How can I deal with a team member with a bad attitude?

 If you’ve tried performance management and haven’t seen any effect then this is where you go next.

 And they’ll be secretly criticizing you for not doing anything about it.
+They deserve a safe, supportive work environment which is a pleasant place to be.

 Once you’ve exhausted your plan to help improve their performance, just get rid of them.
 If you think they can contribute effectively on another team where there aren’t personality clashes or other causes of the conflict that you’ve seen, then move them to where they can do a quality job for the company.